Frequently Asked Questions

 Flames Cash: Flames Cash is a declining balance account.
 Any funds deposited into this account can be spent with any participating merchant both on and off campus using the Flames Pass.
 Flames Cash is taxable.
 View a complete listing of participating merchants.

 Flames Pass: The Flames Pass is the campus ID card.
-It provides access to Flames Cash, meal plans (a.k.a. meal swipes), events, library resources, LaHaye Student Union and other activities campus-wide.
+It provides access to Flames Cash, meal plans (a.k.a. meal swipes and dining dollars), events, library resources, LaHaye Student Union and other activities campus-wide.
 A Flames Pass is valid as long as the student is enrolled and has completed Financial Check-In (FCI).